Sand Fire (2016): The fire

 A Sikorsky S-64 Skycrane flies over the fire on July 25th.

 The fire started around 2:10 p.m. on July 22, 2016, near the intersection Soledad Canyon Road and Sand Canyon Road.
 By 10 P.M., less than 8 hours after it was reported, the fire had burned at least 3,300 acres.
 At the time the fire broke out, temperatures were over 110 F with sustained winds of 15 mph gusting up to 25 mph.

 The Santa Clarita Valley remained under a Red flag warning throughout the 23rd with temperatures reaching 106 F and sustained 10 mph winds.
 By the evening of Saturday July 23, the fire had grown to 20000 acres with 10% containment.
 Mandatory evacuations had been issued for parts of Sand Canyon, Placerita Canyon, and Little Tujunga Canyon areas.
 Hundreds of birds and animals were also evacuated from the Wildlife WayStation sanctuary in Little Tujunga Canyon.

 Officials from the Los Angeles County Sheriff's Department confirmed Saturday night that a male's body had been found in the burn area.
 The body, which was located on North Iron Canyon Road well within the mandatory evacuation area, was identified as Robert Bresnick, a 67-year-old man who had been visiting a friend in the area and had refused to evacuate.

 Sunday afternoon officials confirmed that Sable Ranch, a popular filming location, had been destroyed by the fire.
-Popular shows including Maverick, The A-Team and 24 were all filmed at Sable Ranch.
+Popular shows including Maverick, The A-Team, Wipeout, and 24 were all filmed at Sable Ranch.

-By Monday July 25, the fire had reach an estimated 35,155 acres with 40% of the perimeter contained.
+By Monday July 25, the fire had reached an estimated 35,155 acres with 40% of the perimeter contained.
 Officials announced that at 7 p.m. most residents would be allowed to return home, with the exception of residents living on Placerita Canyon Road and Tujunga Canyon Road.